SEL-Columbia/accel_tlnd/README.md

 - Input files: Upload your local files to the `accel_tlnd/accel_tlnd_model/inputs` directory, or use the provided sample files.
 - Specify the desired output path for saving your results.
 - Adjust the analysis parameters as needed.
 - Click 'Run Analysis' and wait for the process to finish.
-The results will be saved in the folder you specified.
+- The results will be saved in the `accel_tlnd/accel_tlnd_model/results/{project_name}` directory.

 ## Save results